DataScienceUB/PFM/projects1920.md

 3. Zhu et.al., A Generative Adversarial Approach for Zero-Shot Learning from Noisy Texts: CVPR02018.
 4. Xiao, et.al., Learning from Massive Noisy Labeled Data for Image Classification, CVPR’2019.

+Advisor: Petia Radeva

-Advisor: Petia RadevaRequirements: This project ideally should be developed by a team of 3 persons.
+Requirements: This project ideally should be developed by a team of 3 persons.
 In case the team is of less members the project will be properly rescaled considering only some of the goals.